 Photographic Point of View:

-The quality images we capture takes precedence over the quantity of images.
+The quality images we capture take precedence over the quantity of images.

 moment.
-He very much enjoys sharing the techniques, methods, and locations
+I very much enjoy sharing the techniques, methods, and locations

 with you so you can have the same experiences and grow your photography.

-Tom Holding is a self taught photographer and artist.
-It all started in 1964 when he purchased his first
+I am a self taught photographer and artist.
+It all started in 1964 when I purchased my first

 camera - a Kodak 126 for a school trip to Washington D.C.
 The point and shoot photography remained active and those initial images are great keepsakes.
-Then, in 1978, after seeing a photography exhibit, he went to T & F camera and purchased a Canon AE-1 with accessories.
-Then came Canon A1's, Elan IIE's, and now the Canon 5D series, I, II, and III., and more lenses than we can count.
-He has been a continual member of The Photographic Society of Vineland since 1978.
-He is a multi-term
+Then, in 1978, after seeing a photography exhibit, I purchased a Canon AE-1, with accessories from T & F Camera.
+Then came Canon A1's, Elan IIE's, and currently the Canon 5D series, I, II, III. & IV, and more lenses than I can count.
+I have been a continual member of The Photographic Society of Vineland since 1978.
+I am a multi-term

-past President of PSV, and has competed in many Interclub, DVCCC, NJFCC, and PSA competitions.
+past President of PSV, and have competed in many Interclub, DVCCC, NJFCC, and PSA competitions.
 Awards have included many medals, honors, and Tops in New Jersey.

-After conversion to the digital age, diligent effort and time has been spent honing his craft.
-He is
+After conversion to the digital age, diligent time and effort have been spent honing my craft.
+I am